dart-lang/language/working/augmentations/feature-specification.md

   factory augment C.fact() = C.other;
 }
 ```

-and with a primary constructor:
+Example with a primary constructor:
 ```dart
 class const D(int x) {
   /// Creates a `D`.